 Federal Military Spending

-Every year Congress decides on the funding level for many of the things provided by the federal government which our tax dollars pay for.
+March 11th, President Biden released his proposed discretionary budget for federal Fiscal Year 2025 which starts in October.
 This "discretionary budget" includes such things as health, education, veterans' benefits, housing, transportation and the military, among many others.

 Where People Want Tax Dollars to Go